-A payment agreement is a legal form that establishes how one person (the debtor) will pay back another person (the creditor) owed money.
+A payment plan agreement is a legal form that establishes how one person (the debtor) will pay back another person (the creditor).
 With the contract, the parties can agree to have the debtor pay a set amount on a monthly, bi-weekly, or weekly basis until the debt is paid off.
 The debt can be in the form of an outstanding balance, services that were rendered to the debtor, property that was purchased, or another unpaid offering.
 Payment plans are often utilized by businesses that issue large invoices to provide their clients with a less straining means of collecting payment.

 - DATE – The date the agreement is being completed should be clearly listed at the top of the document.